 Chapter 8: 4-H Volunteer Management Organization and Unit Management

 Each 4-H Volunteer Management Organization (VMO) and unit is chartered by UC.
-Conferral of the 4-H Charter recognizes the group an activity of the University, authorizes the group to use the 4-H name and emblem, and provides the group with tax exempt status.
-Procedures for applying for a 4-H charter are detailed in the Requesting_4-H_ Charter_Flow Chart.
-Previously chartered and dissolved 4-H units that request to be re-chartered are to follow the steps in the Requesting_4-H_ Charter_Flow Chart.
+Conferral of the 4-H Charter recognizes the group as an activity of the University, authorizes the group to use the 4-H name and emblem, and provides the group with tax exempt status.
+Procedures for applying for a 4-H charter are detailed in the Requesting 4-H Charter Process .
+Previously chartered and dissolved 4-H units that request to be re-chartered are to follow the steps in the Requesting 4-H Charter Process .
 Any organized 4-H VMO or unit that uses the 4-H name and emblem and handles 4-H funds must be chartered.

-- Enrollment forms for at least five (5) or more members from three (3) families.
+- At least five (5) or more members from at least three (3) families who will enroll in the unit.

 - The authority to use the 4-H name and emblem.